 Belly Button Piercing While Pregnant or Belly Button Piercing and Pregnancy

-- Belly Button Piercing Risks
+Belly Button Piercing Procedure

 A belly button piercing can take up to 12 months before it is completely healed.
 Within this healing time, it is possible to get pregnant.
 With pregnancies comes many physical changes and increased skin sensitivity.
 This is likely to bring in a lot of questions regarding belly button piercing and pregnancy.
 Should you remove the ring?
 Does it pose any danger to you and the unborn?
 These are among some of the concerns there may be and which we help you tackle concerning belly button piercing while pregnant.